bevyengine/bevy-website/content/learn/book/releasing-projects/profiling.md

 > [!NOTE]
 > Unlike ECS systems, Bevy will not automatically add GPU profiling spans.
 You will need to add GPU timing spans yourself for any custom rendering work.
 See the [`RenderDiagnosticsPlugin`](https://docs.rs/bevy/latest/bevy/render/diagnostic/struct.RenderDiagnosticsPlugin.html) docs for more details.

+## Binary size

+The binary that you would actually ship to your users will be found in your `target` directory.
+For example, this might be `target/release/super_boids.exe`.
+You can see how big this is by simply examining it in your file browser.

+The size of the `target` directory is *not* the size of the final binary.
+This directory stores a huge amount of cached compilation results, speeding up recompilation at the cost of hard drive space.

+For fixed compiler settings, binary size is well-correlated with compile time.
+Many of the tools in the [compile time](#compile-time) section below are valuable for investigating binary size as well.

 ## Compile time